semaphoreci/docs/docs/account-management/discounts.md

 ---
-description: At Semaphore, we offer discounts for non-profit, student and educational organizations.
+description: At Semaphore 2.0, we offer discounts for non-profit, student and educational organizations.
 Read this page to learn if you qualify for a discount.
 ---

 # Discounts